 The major histocompatibility complex-restricted antigen receptor on T cells.
-I. Isolation with a monoclonal antibody.
+IV.
+An antiidiotypic antibody predicts both antigen and I-specificity.

 - Views Icon Views

 - Search Site

 P Marrack, R Shimonkevitz, C Hannum, K Haskins, J Kappler; The major histocompatibility complex-restricted antigen receptor on T cells.
 IV.
 An antiidiotypic antibody predicts both antigen and I-specificity..
 J Exp Med 1 November 1983; 158 (5): 1635–1646. doi: https://doi.org/10.1084/jem.158.5.1635